design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/06_util.md

 In the latter case, you do not specify a path, you just specify the file name, e.g. 'my_model.gi'
 * **Parameters:**
   * *gi_model:* The location of the GI Model to compare this model to.
-  * *method:* Enum, method used to compare this model to the other model.
+  * *method:* Enum, method used to compare this model to the other model specified in the gi_model parameter.
 * **Returns:** Text that summarises the comparison between the two models.

 ## ModelCheck